 Each lecture has a corresponding homework assignment, which will usually be due two days after the lecture.
+However, you have late passes which can be used to extend the deadline.
 Finishing these assignments is the most important activity you can do to succeed in the class.
 The homework will solidify the concepts introduced in the lecture and prepare you for quizzes and exams.
 These assignments will assess your critical thinking and communication of the lecture content.